 The remainder of the pictures I’m featuring are of the northeastern portion of the boardwalk, an area which is home to the over-the-top, breathtaking Trump Taj Mahal.

 Looking toward the northeast, you’ll see The Steel Pier amusement park peaking up above the sand dunes.

 Immediately across from the Trump Taj Mahal is the entrance to The Steel Pier; an exciting tunnel with carny games on either side.
 Inside the park is The Rocket, one of the most scary rides in America (it catapultes you into the air at over 100 MPH), plus rides for children of all ages.

 Also near the Trump Taj Mahal is the unusual Believe It or Not building, a must see!

 Under all circumstances, I highly recommend day trips to Atlantic City.
 If you plan to spend several days, take a few day trips to check out the casino hotels in person before making your reservations.
 Room prices differ and are generally lower (to much lower) than New York City rates, plus you can often find excellent deals that will make your stay particularly attractive.
 Consult www.AtlanticCityNJ.com for more lodging choices and special deals.

 Article and photos by Karen Little.
-First published on 7/27/2009.
+First published on 7/27/2009 and re-published June 2017.
 All rights reserved by www.Littleviews.com.